-- (1) Further development, refinement, assessment of, and dissemination of information on, the teacher preparation programs operated by the lead institution, including activities that document, for other institutions nationally and for policy-makers, effective practices in teacher preparation and that produce curricular and other materials for use by other institutions preparing teachers. - (2) Technical assistance by the lead institution to the partner institutions in improving the partner institutions' teacher preparation programs (and, if applicable, their principal and other administrator preparation programs), based on the experience of the lead institution and the particular needs of the partners. - (3) Making subgrants to the partner institutions for implementation of program improvements at those institutions, through adoption or adaptation of the teacher preparation practices of the lead institution, to meet the needs of the high-poverty schools in the urban and rural communities they serve.
-Each partnership shall use at least forty percent (40%) of its grant for this purpose. - (4) Joint activities with the local educational agencies in the partnership, and with other local educational agencies, that increase the involvement of classroom teachers and school administrators in the design and implementation of teacher preparation programs operated by the lead and partner institutions (and thereby make those programs more responsive to the needs of teachers and administrators), and other activities to improve teaching and administration, and to support new teachers, in the high-poverty schools of those local educational agencies.

-- (5) Cooperation and interaction with other lighthouse partnerships and with other institutions, organizations, and public agencies, on activities aimed at the improvement of teacher preparation nationally, including improvement of teacher licensure and re-licensure requirements. - (6) Assessment of the effectiveness of the activities carried out under the grant, including the extent to which the partnership is achieving its goals.

-SECTION 8.
-Selection of applications.-

-- (a) PEER REVIEW- The Secretary shall, using a peer review process, select applicants to receive grants under this part on the basis of-- - (i) the quality of the teacher preparation program operated by the lead institution in a proposed partnership; - (ii) the quality of the partnership's plan for carrying out activities under the grant; and - (iii) the capacity of the lead institution and its partners to carry out the proposed activities successfully.
+- (C) Making subgrants to the partner institutions for implementation of program improvements at those institutions, through adoption or adaptation of the teacher preparation practices of the lead institution, to meet the needs of the high-poverty schools in the urban and rural communities they serve.
+Each partnership shall use at least forty percent (40%) of its grant for this purpose. - (D) Joint activities with the local educational agencies in the partnership, and with other local educational agencies, that increase the involvement of classroom teachers and school administrators in the design and implementation of teacher preparation programs operated by the lead and partner institutions and thereby make those programs more responsive to the needs of teachers and administrators, and other activities to improve teaching and administration, and to support new teachers, in the high-poverty schools of those local educational agencies. - (E) Cooperation and interaction with other lighthouse partnerships and with other institutions, organizations, and public agencies, on activities aimed at the improvement of teacher preparation nationally, including improvement of teacher licensure and re-licensure requirements. - (F) Assessment of the effectiveness of the activities carried out under the grant, including the extent to which the partnership is achieving its goals. - 20 SECTION 8.
+Selection of Applications.- - (A) Peer Review.
+The Secretary shall, using a peer review process, select applicants to receive grants under this part on the basis of- - (1) The quality of the teacher preparation program operated by the lead institution in a proposed partnership; - (2) The quality of the partnership's plan for carrying out activities under the grant; and - (3) the capacity of the lead institution and its partners to carry out the proposed activities successfully. - 29 (B) Criteria. -